Kundalini: Kundalini awakening

 As the ancient writers have said, it is the vital force or prana which is spread over both the macrocosm, the entire Universe, and the microcosm, the human body...
 The atom is contained in both of these.
 Prana is life-energy responsible for the phenomena of terrestrial life and for life on other planets in the universe.
 Prana in its universal aspect is immaterial.
 But in the human body, ...The brain is alive only because of Prana... an enlightened person ... [becomes] compassionate and more detached.
 There would be less ego, without any tendency toward violence or aggression or falsehood.
 The awakened life energy is the mother of morality, because all morality springs from this awakened energy.
 Since the very beginning, it has been this evolutionary energy that has created the concept of morals in human beings.

 The American comparative religions scholar Joseph Campbell describes the concept of Kuṇḍalinī as "the figure of a coiled female serpent—a serpent goddess not of "gross" but "subtle" substance—which is to be thought of as residing in a torpid, slumbering state in a subtle center, the first of the seven, near the base of the spine: the aim of the yoga then being to rouse this serpent, lift her head, and bring her up a subtle nerve or channel of the spine to the so-called "thousand-petaled lotus" (Sahasrara) at the crown of the head...She, rising from the lowest to the highest lotus center will pass through and wake the five between, and with each waking, the psychology and personality of the practitioner will be altogether and fundamentally transformed."

+The experience of Kuṇḍalinī awakening can happen when one is either prepared or unprepared.
+However, Hindu tradition holds that to integrate this spiritual energy, a period of careful purification and strengthening of the body and nervous system is required.
+Yoga and Tantra propose that Kuṇḍalinī can be awakened by a guru (teacher), but body and spirit must be prepared by yogic austerities, such as pranayama, or breath control, physical exercises, visualization, and chanting.
+The student is advised to follow the path in an open-hearted manner.